TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 [Back to Top](#termhub-in-5-minutes-bash-tutorial)

-### <a id="get-mapsets" />Get subsets - find-subsets.sh
+### <a id="get-subsets" />Get subsets - find-subsets.sh

 Return all loaded subsets currently hosted by the API (limited to 2 entries).
-This supports offset, limit, sort, and ascending parameters to control amount and order of mapset information.
+This supports offset, limit, sort, and ascending parameters to control amount and order of subset information.

 ```bash
 $ ./find-subsets.sh  --token $token --limit 2